Using Marijuana Might Not Be A Big Deal, But Possession Charges Are

-At the Law Offices of Lance T. Marshall, we develop your defense against marijuana possession offenses by listening to you and examining all the facts of your case.
-We take the time to make sure we understand all of the variables at play.
-Our goal is to provide you with the best possible defense to ensure the most favorable outcome.
+At the Law Office of Lance T. Marshall, I develop your defense against marijuana possession offenses by listening to you and examining all the facts of your case.
+I take the time to make sure we understand all of the variables at play.
+My goal is to provide you with the best possible defense to ensure the most favorable outcome.

 If you have been charged with marijuana possession, it is important to hire an experienced attorney as soon as possible.
 There is no charge for your first consultation.
-To arrange for a confidential consultation to discuss your case, contact our law office at 814-308-8439.
+To arrange for a confidential consultation to discuss your case, contact my law office at 814-308-0422.

 We Defend Against Possession Of Marijuana And Paraphernalia Charges

 The four most common marijuana possession charges are as follows: